hilbert/hilbert-ui/GLOSSARY.md

 operations for changing the state of stations, initializing them, destroying them, etc.

+**hilbert server**: The system which monitors and dispatches commands to the stations.

 **station**: A computer system controlled and monitored by hilbert.
 Stations run applications deployed through containers.